DavidWittman/fabrack/README.md

 # Fabrack
 A Fabric task library for use with Rackspace Cloud Servers.
+Inspired by Gareth Rushgrove's [cloth](https://github.com/garethr/cloth).

 ## Installation
 This package is meant to be installed using python-setuptools.
 You can clone this repository and run `python setup.py install`, or take the easy way out and use pip: